abhishekarya1/Hash-Define-myNotes/content/spring-boot/concepts.md

 }
 ```

+### Injecting with @Autowired
-_**@Autowired**_ is the annotation that facilitates DI in Spring.
+**@Autowired** is the annotation that facilitates DI in Spring.
 It is placed in the class in which we want to inject beans, either on field, setter, or constructor.

 ```java
 // field-based injection: Spring directly injects an Item bean to item field in Store bean using Java Reflection API (setField - new Item())